noa-beyond/burn-scar-mapping/README_L2A.md

 The main code _Main_call.py_ has the following structure:
 - Loads the config file and matches the required information to variables
 - Creates an object from the L2A_Downloader and an object fromt the L2A_Proseccor class
 - Calls the function process_burned_area from the L2A_Proseccor class which extracts the final burned area

+Its worth to be noted that the images and extracted burned area will be saved in the same file with the main script and the classes.

 ### **2. Class L2A_Downloader.py**
 The class _L2A_Downloader.py_ has a number of operations which achieve: